nierad/lpjg2nc/README.md

 Installation guide:

-  Download a copy:
+* Download a copy:
     $ git clone https://github.com/nierad/lpjg2nc.git

-  Load Anaconda and create an environment:
+* Load Anaconda:
+  e.g.
-    e.g. $ module load Anaconda (use "$ module spider Anaconda" to search for installations) conda create --name py36 python=3.6
+  ?> module load Anaconda (use "$ module spider Anaconda" to search for installations)
+* and create an environment:
+  ?> conda create --name py36 python=3.6

-  Activate environment:
+* Activate environment:
-    $ conda activate py36 (on some machines it is $ source activate py36)
+  ?> conda activate py36 (on some machines it is $ source activate py36)

-  Now install missing packages:
+* Now install missing packages:
-    $ conda install netCDF4
+  ?> conda install netCDF4

+* Deactivate environment:
+  ?> conda activate py36 (on some machines it is $ source activate py36)

 That should do!

 Running it: